 What is a traditional Beef Stroganoff?

-Traditionally, Beef Stroganoff is a dish consisting of sautéed pieces of beef served in a creamy sauce made with sour cream, onions, and mushrooms, typically served over noodles or rice.
+It’s thin beef strips in a creamy sauce made with sour cream, mushrooms, and onions, usually served over noodles or rice.

-For a sour cream substitute, you can use Greek yogurt, crème fraîche, or a plant-based alternative if you need a dairy-free option.
+You can use Greek yogurt, crème fraîche, or a dairy-free alternative.

 Conclusion